-More co-founders is not necessarily a good thing.
-One or two co-founders is ideal.
+More co-founders are not necessarily a good thing.
+One or two co-founders are ideal.
 There should probably be no more than four co-founders, however.
 More than that and a reassessment of individual company roles should be considered.

 Be realistic, but not stingy.
 Remember that a larger equity share usually means more incentive to help the company succeed.